linemos/introduction-to-kubernetes/tasks/run-application-locally.md

 Our frontend is installed and run by Node Package Manager (npm).

 ### Start the application
- 1. Go into the frontend folder from a different terminal: `cd /frontend`
+ 1. Go into client folder (located inside frontend folder) from a different terminal: `cd /frontend/client`
  2. Install all packages with `npm i `.
  This will download all packages and store them in a folder called `node_modules`.
  3. Start the application by typing `npm start`.

-The application is connected to the backend through the *proxy* field inside *package.json*.
+Locally, the application is connected to the backend through the *proxy* field inside *package.json*.
 Since our backend runs on `localhost:5000` (you can view this in the terminal where you started the backend), we should have this inside our *package.json*.